Topic-specific policies

 • Provides an overview of the controls supporting network technical security architectures and related technical controls, as well as non-technical controls plus other technical controls that are not solely related to network security (thus linking to ISO/IEC 27001, ISO/IEC 27002 and ISO/IEC 27005 plus other ISO27k standards as they are released).

-• Explains good practices in respect of network technical security architectures, and the risk, design and control aspects associated with typical network scenarios and network technology areas (expanded in subsequent parts of ISO/IEC 27033 - see below).
+• Explains good practices in respect of network technical security architectures, and the risk, design and control aspects associated with typical network scenarios and network technology areas (expanded in the remaining parts of ISO/IEC 27033 - see below).

 • Briefly addresses the issues associated with implementing and operating network security controls, and the ongoing monitoring and reviewing of their implementation.